 There are many ways to recognise the achievements of Ninjas (young people) and volunteers in your Dojo.
 Below is a selection of practical ways to reward the efforts of those involved.
-Feel free to use and adapt these to the needs of your club.
+Feel free to use and adapt these to the needs of your Dojo.

 A great way to reward your Ninjas or mentors is with certificates.
 We offer a free, downloadable certificate template for all Dojos, which is available here.